rust-lang/rust/doc/tutorial-borrowed-ptr.md

 compute_distance(shared_box, unique_box);
 ~~~

-Here the `&` operator is used to take the address of the variable
+Here, the `&` operator takes the address of the variable
 `on_the_stack`; this is because `on_the_stack` has the type `Point`
 (that is, a struct value) and we have to take its address to get a
 value.
 We also call this _borrowing_ the local variable
-`on_the_stack`, because we are created an alias: that is, another
+`on_the_stack`, because we have created an alias: that is, another
-route to the same data.
+name for the same data.

-In the case of the boxes `shared_box` and `unique_box`, however, no
+In contrast, we can pass the boxes `shared_box` and `unique_box` to
-explicit action is necessary.
-The compiler will automatically convert
+`compute_distance` directly.
+The compiler automatically converts a box like
-a box like `@Point` or `~Point` to a borrowed pointer like
+`@Point` or `~Point` to a borrowed pointer like `&Point`.
+This is another form
-`&Point`.
-This is another form of borrowing; in this case, the
+of borrowing: in this case, the caller lends the contents of the shared or
-contents of the shared/unique box is being lent out.
+unique box to the callee.

-Whenever a value is borrowed, there are some limitations on what you
+Whenever a caller lends data to a callee, there are some limitations on what
-can do with the original.
-For example, if the contents of a variable
+the caller can do with the original.
+For example, if the contents of a
-have been lent out, you cannot send that variable to another task, nor
+variable have been lent out, you cannot send that variable to another task.
+In
-will you be permitted to take actions that might cause the borrowed
+addition, the compiler will reject any code that might cause the borrowed
-value to be freed or to change its type (I’ll get into what kinds of
+value to be freed or overwrite its component fields with values of different
-actions those are shortly).
-This rule should make intuitive sense: you
+types (I'll get into what kinds of actions those are shortly).
+This rule
-must wait for a borrowed value to be returned (that is, for the
+should make intuitive sense: you must wait for a borrower to return the value
-borrowed pointer to go out of scope) before you can make full use of
+that you lent it (that is, wait for the borrowed pointer to go out of scope)
-it again.
+before you can make full use of it again.

 # Other uses for the & operator